ajisaac/jobs/README.md

 - For negative we can use various shades of red or orange.
 - For neutral we will use various shades of purple and pink.

+Want to upload the resume we applied with for custom applications Scrape multiple boards not just indeed
+Handle expired listings, scan from time to time

 Tool for writing cover letters